-Next, many older adults take blood thinner medications, also known as anticoagulants, which can further increase the tendency towards bruising.
+Next, many older adults take prescription blood thinner medications, also known as anticoagulants.
+One side effect of blood thinning medications is that it can further increase the tendency toward bruising.
 Over the last 20 years, the number of blood clotting prevention medications that are prescribed has skyrocketed.
-At the time of the writing of this report in 2019 the common anticoagulants being prescribed include:
+At the time of the writing of this report in 2019, the common anticoagulants being prescribed include:

 - Coumadin (warfarin)

 - Plavix (clopidogrel)